Real Writers Would Never Write Anything In All Small Letters

 Yes, I am getting a bit old in the tooth, and I should understand that the world is now moving at a much faster pace.

 There is a need for speed in everything we do.

-Sending a quick message, a status update or mail to family, friends or work colleagues is faster with abbreviations, acronyms and text symbols.
+Sending a quick message, a status update, or mail to family, friends, or work colleagues is faster with abbreviations and acronyms, or text symbols.

-But even cul8r, tgif or imo read better when capitalised.
-But small caps here or there, or not, hardly matters between friends.
+But even cul8r, tgif, or imo read better when capitalized.
+But small caps here or there, or not, hardly matter between friends.

 Sending me a book description with every word in lowercase will naturally make me think that it is not a book that is at all worth reading.